zenglenn42/opengl-tutorial-tbb/README.md

  810   }

 ```
-Guessing this is a hardware limition on my laptop?
+Guessing this is a hardware limitation on my laptop.
 This [thread](http://sdl.5483.n7.nabble.com/No-hardware-accelation-in-MacBook-Pro-Retina-Intel-Iris-td38699.html) suggests SDL_RENDERER_SOFTWARE (over SDL_RENDERER_ACCELERATED) is the better option for my platform.
 Alternatively, setting the ctor input parameter accel = false, gets me past this error and another UI pops up on the screen:

 ![alt tag](img/swtest.png)